Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/models/lighting.md

 # 3D Advanced Lighting

 While lights can also be used in a 2D context in Wallpaper Engine, certain features are reserved to interactions with 3D models.
-If you are creating a purely 2D wallpaper or if you want to get a basic introduction to lights in Wallpaper Engine, see the 2D lighting tutorial:
+If you are creating a 2D wallpaper or if you want to get a basic introduction to lights in Wallpaper Engine, see the 2D lighting tutorial:

 * [Real-Time Lighting & Reflections](/scene/lighting/introduction.md)